Microlocal categories over Novikov rings: Microlocal category

 \subsection{Doubling variable}

 The doubling variable was originally used by Guillermou~\cite{Guillermou12} as an auxiliary variable to construct sheaf quantization.
-Later, Guillermou~\cite{Gu19} and Asano--Ike~\cite{AI20} used it crucially to consider sheaf quantization of obstructed Lagrangians.
-In Nadler--Shende~\cite{nadler2020sheaf}, it is also essential to have relative doubling.
+Later, Guillermou~\cite{Gu19} and Asano--Ike~\cite{AI20} used it to consider sheaf quantization of obstructed Lagrangians.
+In Nadler--Shende~\cite{nadler2020sheaf}, it is also essential in their theory.

-In what follows, until the end of the paper, let $X$ be a Liouville manifold.
+In what follows, let $X$ be a sufficiently Weinstein manifold.
 Moreover, we let $c$ be a real positive number or $\infty$ and denote the open interval $(-\infty, c)$ with the standard coordinate $u$ by $\bR_{u<c}$.
 The cotangent coordinate of $T^*\bR_{u<c}$ will be denoted by $\upsilon$.

 \begin{definition} Let $A$ be a subset of $X \times T^*_{\tau>0}\bR_t$ invariant under the $\bG$-translation along $\bR_t$.
 The \emph{doubling} $AA$ of $A$ is defined as

 where

 We call $AA_h$ (resp.\ $AA_t$) the horizontal (resp.\ tilted) component of the doubling.